erykwho/python-testing-by-examples/docs/en/mocking/examples/reading-writing-on-files.md

             file.write(content)
 ````

-To mock the opening file and writing content on it, we can use `mock_open()`[official-documentation-mock-open].
+To mock the opening file and writing content on it, we can use [`mock_open()`][official-documentation-mock-open].
-The mock for this object will be similar to what we've previously seen in [Reading Files][reading-files], with the exception that we don't need to pass the parameter `read_data` in `mock_open()`, because we are not retrieving data from the file.
+The mock for this object will be similar to what we've previously seen in [Reading Files][reading-files], with the exception that we don't need to pass the parameter `read_data` in `mock_open()` because we are not retrieving data from the file.

 ### How the assertion will look like?
 To answer this question, we need to ask ourselves: